-STATE OF VERMONT AGENCY OF NATURAL RESOURCES

-DEPARTMENT OF ENVIRONMENTAL CONSERVATION NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) MULTI-SECTOR GENERAL PERMIT FOR STORMWATER DISCHARGES ASSOCIATED WITH INDUSTRIAL ACTIVITY (MSGP) MSGP 3-9003
+STATE OF VERMONT AGENCY OF NATURAL RESOURCES DEPARTMENT OF ENVIRONMENTAL CONSERVATION NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) MULTI-SECTOR GENERAL PERMIT FOR STORMWATER DISCHARGES ASSOCIATED WITH INDUSTRIAL ACTIVITY (MSGP) MSGP 3-9003

-In compliance with the provisions of the Clean Water Act (CWA), as amended (33 U.S.C. § 1251 et seq.), and related regulations of the United States Environmental Protection Agency (U.S. EPA) at 40 C.F.R.
+In compliance with the provisions of the Clean Water Act (CWA), as amended (33 USC§ 1251 et seq.), and related regulations of the United States Environmental Protection Agency (U.S. EPA) at 40 C.F.R.
 Part 122, including 40 C.F.R. § 122.26; the Vermont Water Pollution Control statutes, 10 V.S.A.
-Chapter 47, including 10 V.S.A. §§ 1258, 1259, and 1264; and the Vermont Water Pollution Control Permit Regulations (Environmental Protection Rules, Chapter 13), including the rule governing general permits in Section 13.12, operators of stormwater discharges associated with industrial activities listed in Appendix D are authorized to discharge to waters of the State in accordance with the eligibility and Notice of Intent (NOI) requirements, effluent limitations, inspection requirements, and other conditions set forth in this permit.
+Chapter 47, including 10 V.S.A. §§ 1258, 1259, and 1264; and the Vermont Stormwater Permitting Rule (Environmental Protection Rules, Chapter 22), including the Rule Subchapters 3, 7, and 12 governing general permits, industrial stormwater permits, and standard permit conditions, operators of stormwater discharges associated with industrial activities listed in Appendix D are authorized to discharge to waters of the State in accordance with the eligibility and Notice of Intent (NOI) requirements, effluent limitations, inspection requirements, and other conditions set forth in this permit.
 This permit is structured as follows: